 How to get a place in a women's refuge

-To get a place in a refuge, you can contact the police or social services, who will refer you, or you can call the National Domestic Violence Freephone Helpline for advice and support and to get a refuge place.
-You can call at any time of day or night.
+Call the National Domestic Violence Helpline for advice and support and to get a refuge place.
+You can call at any time of day or night and calls are free.

 There are refuges all over the country.
 Many are run by Women's Aid or Refuge, who jointly run the helpline.
 You may want a refuge place in your own area.
 If you are worried that the person who has been violent or abusive towards you may find you, you might prefer to go to one in a different part of the country.

 If you need help with travel costs, the social services department at your local council may be able to help.